-You hear your HVAC system turn on and you’re anticipating a comfortable blast of warm air, but instead all you feel is cool air blowing.
-That’s not what you want when it’s cold outside!
+You listen to your HVAC system kick on and you’re anticipating a comfortable blast of warm air, but instead all you feel is cool air blowing.
+That’s not what you want in freezing temperatures!

 There are a few reasons why your heating equipment could be giving off cold air.
-Service Experts Heating & Air Conditioning is here with some of them to help you find the culprit.
+Service Experts Heating & Air Conditioning is here with some of them to help you locate the problem.

-It may feel silly, but the thermostat is the first thing you want to look at.
-It’s the first place any heating system technician will check, too.
-Make sure the system is set to “auto instead of “on.”
-If the thermostat is set to “on” then your heating system will blow continuously, even when it is not actually heating the air being produced, thus putting off cold air.
-Turning it to “auto” will make sure the heating system only blows when it’s actually heating the air to keep your home warm and cozy.
+It might feel silly, but the thermostat is the first thing you want to look at.
+It’s the starting place for any furnace technician, too.
+Confirm the system is set to “auto instead of “on.”
+If the thermostat is set to “on” then your furnace will blow continuously, even when it is not actually heating the air coming out, thus blowing cold air.
+Turning it to “auto” will make sure the furnace only blows when it’s actually heating the air to keep your home warm and cozy.

 Typically air filters need to be changed monthly to prevent them from getting dirty and clogged.
-If they aren’t changed often enough, the dirty air filter may impede airflow into your heating system.
-If this takes place, it can overheat your furnace, causing the equipment to stop heating as a safeguard.
+If air filters aren’t replaced often enough, the clogged air filter may impede airflow into your heating system.
+If this takes place, it can overheat your system, causing the equipment to stop heating as a safety precaution.

-If your duct work includes leaks, connection problems, or was not designed correctly, it could permit warm air from the furnace to leak out.
-This would not only cause your furnace to produce cold air, it could seriously run up your heating bills since your furnace is heating non-living space, and will have to work overtime to keep your home warm.
+If your duct work includes leaks, connection issues, or was not designed correctly, it could allow warm air from the furnace to escape out.
+This would not only cause your furnace to produce cold air, it could seriously run up your heating bills since your furnace is heating non-living space, and will have to work harder to keep your home comfortable.

 There are several other reasons that your furnace could give off cold air.
-Call Service Experts Heating & Air Conditioning today and we’ll send an expert to diagnose your malfunction and get your home warm and comfy again in no time.
-If you have yet to turn on your furnace but don’t want to get left in the cold, contact us about our fall promotion and find out how you can save money on a heating tune-up.
+Call Service Experts Heating & Air Conditioning today and we’ll send a technician to diagnose your malfunction and get your home warm and comfy again in no time.
+If you haven’t turned on your furnace yet but don’t want to get left in the cold, contact us about our fall promotion and learn how you can save money on a heating tune-up.